luke-od/Koreader-Highlights-to-Obsidian/README.md

 - It makes a new .md file (Obsidian note) for each book it finds, labels them with the author and how many total pages.
 - The highlights are each on a new line, separated by chapter and labelled page number, colour and timestamped.
 Any notes in the book will also be imported.
 - This does not do automatic syncing, but you manually run this code whenever you want.
+- You have to write under the "My Notes" section of the obsidian note for anything you write to be preserved, or else that will be overwritten next time you run the script.

 **SetUp:**